Kaltsoon/Lynx/README.md

 // Register a data store named "todo" and define what kind of objects it stores lynx.registerStore('todo', { attributes: { content: String, done: Boolean }, authenticate: ['fetch', 'create', 'update', 'remove'] });
+// Set a secret for authentication (required if any authentication set!) lynx.setAuthenticationSecret('lk7IqejFTEqaIep8guBE16Mg5JWpZtHj');
 // Start the Lynx server
 lynx.release();
 ```